nonsequitur/smex/README.markdown

 ## Smex

-Smex is a M-x replacement for Emacs.
+Smex is a M-x enhancement for Emacs.
 Built on top of Ido, it provides a convenient interface to your recently and most frequently used commands.
 And to all the other commands, too.